shellynagar27/Food-Delivery-Platform-Data-Analysis-Project/README.md

-# Food Delivery Platform Data Analysis Project
+# Sales and Customer Analysis- Food Delivery Platform
 This project is a replication of a tutorial from [The Developer Zomato Dashboard YouTube playlist](https://www.youtube.com/playlist?list=PLVOfSd1Syc0F1znuGJJb1lmQm7ff3BLxh).

 ## Problem Statement: